tehomic/blog/docs/_posts/2023-09-03-light-of-life.markdown

 Is God really saying that the beasts of the fields are intelligent?
 You might say "He means animal cunning, like a lioness crouching in the grass sneaking up on unsuspecting wilderbeast".
 It's hard not to smile or giggle, thinking how this cunning comparison could be worked out.
 Imagine some cartoon african herbivores talking about predators.
 "Well the lion's main weapon is the ambush because of numbers, but the leopard, ugg, he is a deadly night stalker".
 As a side note about noctural predators, ever wondered why the zebra is marked with black and white stripes?
 It's not for daylight hours but for camouflage in the night.
 You might expect, with there exceptional night vision, leopards would clean up stalking at night, especially when moonlight could reveal their prey.
 Well the black and white stripes work especially well in the moonlight.
 Because moonlight casts varying shadows, in that space, a pack of zebras become almost invisible.

 But seriously, is there something else that does not rely on personified animals?
 Yes, He is referring to the angels who govern the lifecycle of every animal type and subtype.
 These are the Generations, the living types in charge of life continuity and version control, who rule over the Day and and the Night.
-This verse also points to a special Generation, the minstry of Man which decides in advance the type of each human spirit born into the world.
+This verse also points to a special Generation, the ministry of Man which decides in advance the type of each human spirit born into the world.
 For example, in this story the snake represents Satan and that human spirit class that is aligned with Darkness, while Jesus is Lord over the Just, the human spirit class that is aligned with Light.

 Recently, I listened to some commentators talking about creation versus intelligent-design.
 This event was a youtube debate between two Christian academic leaders, both professional scientists, one a creationist the other an evolutionist.
 A moderator controlled the debate, helping with discussion flow.
 To start, the premise of the debate was established.
 This essential concept is the context, setting or picture of Day and Night, which could in other words mean the Frame of Reference for studying the text.
 The creationist man, in my view, correctly asserted that perceiving the right idea of Day and Night depends on your worldview.
 This startled me, because it resonates with my own studies.
 For another discussion about worldview see my previous article called The Eye and the Lamp.
 The term worldview conjures different impressions for various people.
 So to use this term, it must be limited by scope, like 'cosmic or local', 'spiritual or natural'.
 In hearing the arguments of each speaker, the two men of course had distinct views.
 The creationist, by association, supports a "young earth cosmology" and the evolutionist supports "old earth cosmology".
 To be accurate, the "old earth cosmology" branch is divided into the secular evolution and intelligent design branches.
 The former thinks that entropy created life simply because life activity accelerates entropy.
 Therefore, entropy needs life to support entropy dominance.
 Sounds like there must be a sinister agency behind this entropy.
 You're right, it's called Chaos!
 Haha, a bit a humour adds flavor like salt on a ripe tomato.